stateset/stateset-network/README.md

 The Contact has the following business `flows` that can be called:

-- `CreateContact` - Create a Contact between your organization and a known counterparty on the DSOA
+- `CreateContact` - Create a Contact between your organization and a known counterparty on the Stateset
-- `TransferContact` - Transfer the Contact between your organization and a counterparty on the DSOA
+- `TransferContact` - Transfer the Contact between your organization and a counterparty on the Stateset
 - `ShareContact` - Share the Contact Data with a counterparty
 - `EraseContact` - Erase the Contact Data